 Adam has traveled to six continents, performed on Broadway, and lived on a communal farm.
 He firmly believes that opening a book is a good thing, even if there are monkeys in it.
 Adam currently lives in the suburbs of Philadelphia, PA, with his wife and two sons.
 In his spare time, Adam does a...
 [More]

 Jonathan Lopes is a renowned artist who works within the medium of LEGO bricks.
 He focuses on a variety of genres including urban landscapes, conceptual art, and life-sized sculptures and is well known for his realistic and gritty urban scenes.
-Lopes’ work has been likened to the Ashcan School artistic movement and he has also been...
+Lopes’ work has been likened to the Ashcan School artistic movement.
+His debut work, NEW...
 [More]

 Christina Mandelski is the author of the young adult novel The Sweetest Thing (Egmont, 2011).
 She lives in Texas with her family.